Vieux-Comptoir

-Vieux-Comptoir (/fr/) or Old Factory was a small Cree community at the mouth of Vieux-Comptoir River off James Bay in Quebec, Canada.
+Vieux-Comptoir (/fr/) was a small Cree community at the mouth of Vieux-Comptoir River on Old Factory Bay (known in French as Baie du Vieux Comptoir) off James Bay in Quebec, Canada.
 The community was established as a trading post in the 17th century, but abandoned when the Cree were relocated to Wemindji, Quebec, 45 km to the north in 1959.